 If you happen to live near one, this could be an interesting option to explore.

-Build Your Self-Storage Facility (And Make It Passive)
+Build Your Self-Storage Unit Facility (And Make It Passive)

 When designing your self-storage facility, you want to make sure that you have a good mix of units sizes.
 The ideal mix will depend on your market and demographic analysis.